brendanmcc02/film-data-vis/README.md

 # *FILM DATA VIS*
 *A project to fetch and visualise the film data on my IMDB account.*

+### Usage

+To see the website, navigate to web/index.html

 ### Project motivation

 I love films, so it was clear to me that if I was going to do a programming project,